camunda/camunda-docs/docs/components/integration-framework/connectors/out-of-the-box-connectors/googledrive.md

 3. In the **Operation Details** section, set the field **File name** as the desired name of a folder you wish to create.
 You can use FEEL expressions here.
 4. In the **Operation Details** section, set the field **Template ID** of the desired template.
 5. _(optional)_ In the **Operation Details** section, set the field **Parent folder ID** to the desired parent, inside which a new file will be created.
 Keep in mind that if not specified, a new folder will be created in the Google Drive root folder of a user who owns the OAuth token.
 6. In the **Operation Details** section, set the field **Template variables** as desired variables that will be applied to the template.
-The template variables a compatible with the Google Docs Requests API.
+The template variables are compatible with the Google Docs [Requests API](https://developers.google.com/docs/api/reference/rest/v1/documents/request).
 This property requires FEEL input.
 7. _(optional)_ In the **Operation Details** section, you can set the **Additional properties or metadata** field to Google Drive compatible properties.
 This property requires FEEL input.
 Check [the appendix](#what-are-the-limitations-of-the-additional-properties-or-metadata) for known values and limitations.

 ## Google Drive Connector response